sunileman/Kinetica-Self-service-Analytics/README.md

     b.
 Downloads all modules referenced insides main.tf
 7. Run terraform apply
     a.
 Must be run inside directory which has main.tf

+Wait a few minutes for provising.
+Once all has been provisioned, you will see:

+3 consul server nodes
+1 nomad server nodes
+1 node with Kinetica docker instance
+1 node with dockerized spark and nifi instances